AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configuring-fallback-fonts.md

 ---
 title: Configuring fallback fonts
-description: Learn how to configure fallback fonts.
-Use the FontManagerResources.properties file to map the default AEM forms fonts to fallback manually.
+description: Learn how to configure fallback fonts for AEM Forms.
+You can use the FontManagerResources.properties file to map the default fonts to fallback fonts manually.
 uuid: 2745541c-8c6d-4bb4-aa14-ec19afd6bc35
 contentOwner: admin
 content-type: reference